Down-coding of claims and upsurge in medical records requests

 Texas-licensed physician in the same or similar specialty.

-United Healthcare Accumulator Adjustment Program - UHC announced in January 2021 a policy that required providers to submit payment information received from drug manufacturer copay
+United Healthcare accumulator adjustment program - UHC announced in January 2021 a policy that required providers to submit payment information received from drug manufacturer copay

 coupon programs which are applied to a member’s cost share when billing for specialty medications as a

 medical benefit drug claim.
 The amount of the coupon would not be applied to the patient's deductible or out-of-pocket limit.
 As such, the cost savings of the coupon would be effectively eliminated.
 Further, the burden to report the use of the coupon would fall to physicians thereby creating an undue burden and interfering in the patient/physician relationship.
 HCMS and other stakeholders voiced objections to this program citing unpaid administrative burdens on the physicians, and the effect the program would have in negating any coupon's benefit to the patient.
 As such, many patients would be unable to afford the drug/treatment limiting their access to effective, affordable medications that would likely result in exacerbating their conditions and limiting the physician's treatment options.
 As a result, in January 2022, UHC announced that given our concerns, the program would not be implemented.
+In the 2023 Texas legislative section, we were instrumental in obtaining legislation that would bar this practice.

-United Healthcare Designated Diagnostic Provider - UHC announced in early 2021 a new policy that would require lab and radiology facilities to apply for a Designated Diagnostic Provider (DDP) status in an effort to control costs.
+United Healthcare designated diagnostic provider - UHC announced in early 2021 a new policy that would require lab and radiology facilities to apply for a Designated Diagnostic Provider (DDP) status in an effort to control costs.
 Physicians would be required to refer patients to DDP providers for the patient to receive coverage for services.
 For services rendered by providers not designated as DDP but in-network, UHC would pay nothing on the claim making the patient responsible for 100% of the payment amount.
 HCMS, the TMA, and other stakeholders voiced several concerns about this policy citing undue administrative burdens, narrowing of in-network referral options, improper shift of cost saving responsibilities to physicians, etc. As a result, while this program has been implemented in other states, it has been suspended in Texas.

 In a 1/19/2021 policy statement, BCBSTX indicated they would no longer pay for incident-to services (identified by the SA modifier), and instead would require board-certified physician assistants (PAs) and nurse practitioners (NPs) to contract with the health plan to bill directly for their services under their own NPI numbers.
-TMA and HCMS communicated to BCBSTX our concerns with this policy as it would eliminate the practice of incident-to billing utilized by many practices adversely affecting patient care, established practice work processes, and cash flow (payments for claims billed using an non-physician practitioner’s NPI number are typically paid at 85% of the physician’s contracted rate).
+TMA and HCMS communicated to BCBSTX our concerns with this policy as it would eliminate the practice of incident-to billing utilized by many practices adversely affecting patient care, established practice work processes, and cash flow (payments for claims billed using an Advanced Practice Provider’s NPI number are typically paid at 85% of the physician’s contracted rate).
 As a result, on 5/12/21 BCBSTX published a reversal of this policy stating the policy will not be implemented and there are no plans to implement such a policy in the future.

 United Healthcare (UHC) Optum Pay